PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ownership gate pass, together with Ruff and syntax validation.
 The exporter shrank by another 131 lines.
 No model conversion or inference was run.

+Axis-0 tensor-mux Slice recognition now lives beside Affine LayerNorm and Swish in the Torch-free fusion-policy owner.
+The exact Cast/Sub condition arithmetic, then/else size products, merged Concat, and terminal Slice contract is preserved.
+The moved function AST matches checkpoint `cb1aaaf` exactly; the complete direct pattern fixture and focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 111 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-